temedeus/double-falcon/README.md

 In the project directory, you can run:

-### `npm start`

-Runs the app in development mode using hot reload.<br>
-For development purposes [http://localhost:3000](http://localhost:3000) is served through web server.
-In deployed application static files are used instead.

-Run `npm run electron` to use actual application.

-### `npm run electron`

-Runs the electron application that points to local web server. `npm start` must be run before this or else there is nothing to show.

-Depending on configuration I've run into issues with starting electron via yarn due to certain files missing.
-As a quick solution I advise to just run `electron .` directly in this path.

-### `npm run test`

-Runs tests on the project.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>